guibrandalisee/FlutterChat/README.md

 find out how to do it **[here](https://firebase.google.com/docs/flutter/setup)**

-**As the app uses google login feature you have to have a SHA-1 certificate while adding the app to your firebase**
+**Since the app uses the Google login feature, you must have an SHA-1 certificate when adding the application to Firebase**

 find out how to get a SHA-1 certificate **[here](https://developers.google.com/android/guides/client-auth)**